Smoke tests have a minimal load. Run them to verify that the system works well under minimal load and to gather baseline performance values.

 Each time you create or update a script, run a smoke test

 Because smoke tests verify test scripts, try to run one every time you create or update a script.
 Avoid running other test types with untested scripts.

 Keep throughput small and duration short

-Configure your test script to be executed by a small number of VUs (from 2 to 5) with few iterations (3 to 10) or brief durations (30 to 60 seconds).
+Configure your test script to be executed by a small number of VUs (from 2 to 20) with few iterations or brief durations (30 seconds to 3 minutes).